 The Spray CRA with McMaster sets out the maximum payment terms upon receipt of invoices from McMaster for the research project to satisfy the research funding obligations under the Spray License Agreement.
-The Spray CRA has a term of 18 months from the effective date unless extended or terminated in accordance with the provisions of the Spray CRA.
+The Spray CRA has a term to June 30, 2025 unless extended or terminated in accordance with the provisions of the Spray CRA.
 McMaster will invoice the Company as follows: